dhanjit97/Lab_management_system/README.md

 About the project:

   It is a simple Computer lab management system application that takes into consideration a series of conditions:
-1. Nomber of labs available
+1. Number of labs available
 2. Number of PCs available in each lab
 3. if the number of PCs available in each lab is more than the number of students in a class the lab can be assigned to the class